gongda0e/FUTR/README.md

 # Future Transformer for Long-term Action Anticipation (CVPR 2022)
-Code will be available ASAP.
+Code will be available as soon as possible.